 - Hamutal (Hamital), the daughter of Jeremiah of Libnah, the mother Of Zedekiah (2 Ki 24:18).

-(Above is adapted from the 1915 International Standard Bible Encyclopedia entry for “Queen Mother”)
+The above is from the 1915 International Standard Bible Encyclopedia entry for “Queen Mother” by James Orr, M.A., D.D., and is in the public domain.

 - 1 Kings 11:19: “[The Edomite king] Hadad found great favor in the sight of Pharaoh, so that he gave him as wife the sister of his own wife, that is, the sister of Queen [Gebhirah] Tahpenes.”
 [Note: Tahpenes is not a proper name but is an Egyptian title meaning “kings wife.”]

-- 1 Kings 15:13, 2 Chronicles 15:16: “Also he removed Maacah his grandmother from being queen mother [Gebhirah] because she had made an obscene image of Asherah.”
+- 1 Kings 15:13, 2 Chronicles 15:16: “Also he removed Maachah his grandmother from being queen mother [gebhirah] because she had made an obscene image of Asherah.”